BuzuAlexandru/PAD/README.md

           "type": "string",  // "hero" or "item"
           "rarity": "string"  // "rare", "super rare", "ultra rare" },
-        "pulledAt": "string",  // Timestamp of the pull event "currencySpent": "integer"
+        "bannerId": "string",  // The ID of the banner the item was pulled from "pulledAt": "string",  // Timestamp of the pull event "currencySpent": "integer"
       }